b-l-x-s-s-e-d/Python-Loggers/README.md

-# 🕵️ Python Logger Setup Guide
+# 🕵️ Python Loggers Setup Guide

 This guide explains how to set up the Python logger quickly and correctly